 My publishing company Muddler Books recently reprinted a wonderful Victorian biography called Seventy Years a Showman.

-Aside from such serious stuff, I perform music hall and singalong – sometimes in league with David Eagle of The Young’uns as the duo Muddling Through and sometimes with the mighty Dan Quinn as the duo The Bashful Boys.
+Aside from such serious stuff, I perform music hall and singalong – sometimes with the concertina maestro Michael Hebbert or with the mighty Dan Quinn as the duo The Bashful Boys.